Heather Heather

 Description

-In this lesson students learn and practice the rules of reported speech through interactive activities.
+In this lesson, students learn the rules of reported speech through stories about their weekends and practice the rules through games.
 The lesson follow Presentation-Practice-Production method and has explanation, practice and communication.
+Pre-Intermediate.
+Teens/adults.

 Materials